scellecs/morpeh.examples.tanks/README.md

 The game has local multiplayer: one input device - one player, currently only keyboard and gamepads are supported.
 Be aware, that was just my test job, so the project has no best practices and **must be used only as an example, not as a guide**.

-## REQUIRES ODIN INSPECTOR

-If you want to clone the project and dive into it... **ODIN INSPECTOR IS REQUIRED!**

-You must be aware that correct work of the project is able only with [Odin Inspector](https://odininspector.com/).
-I'm unable to publish it to GitHub.
-So, make sure you can import Odin Inspector into the project after cloning :)

 ## Broken [Installer] Main prefab
-There's possibility to get broken links in Main Installer after import of Odin.
+There's possibility to get broken links in Main Installer after import.
 To solve this just right click prefab and select `Reimport` action.
 This action must fix links.